chriscareycode/nagiostv-4-nodejs/README.md

 - $ cd nagiostv-4
 - $ git pull --rebase
 - $ ember build
-- then copy the contents of the dist/ directory to your web server
+- the build is created in the dist/ folder

 TODO
 ------------
-Features to work on next
+Features to work on:
 - Fix support for Nagios elements with a period in the name
-- Add back in Node.js proxy support
-- Edit Node server from the browser

 Credits
 ------------